Cognitive therapy in Highgate, North London

 I have received specialist training in providing CBT for children and adolescents from the Oxford Cognitive Therapy Centre, one of the world's leading centres of expertise in CBT research and training.

-I am a member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and an associate member of the British Association for Counselling and Psychotherapy (BACP).
+I am a member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and an associate member of the British Association for Counselling and Psychotherapy (BACP) and Association for Rational Emotive Behaviour Therapy (AREBT).

 Where I work